Oblivious Transfer from Zero-Knowledge Proofs, or How to Achieve Round-Optimal Quantum Oblivious Transfer and Zero-Knowledge Proofs on Quantum States: Preliminaries

-We prove now that this functionality can be realized in the plain-model with one message or non-interactively in the CRS model. \begin{lemmaE}[{$\Fh{}$ in the CRS model}][end] In the CRS model (a.k.a. $\cFcrs{\Gen}$-hybrid model), the trivial $0$-message protocol where both Alice and Bob output the value given by $\cFcrs{\Gen}$ realizes the functionality $\Fh{\Gen}$. \end{lemmaE} \begin{proofE} The proof is trivial: we can split the proof in multiple cases.
+} \begin{proofE} The proof is trivial: we can split the proof in multiple cases.
 If no party is corrupted (correctness), then the outputs of both parties are always distributed according to $\cFcrs{\Gen}$, so no environment can (even statistically) distinguish between the ideal and real world.
 If Alice gets corrupted, we define the simulator exactly as the malicious Alice $\hat{\Alice}$, and both worlds are identical (up to the name we give to the different parts of the world) and therefore indistinguishable.
 If Bob ($\hat{Bob}$) is malicious, then we define the simulator as outputting $c = \top$ to the functionality, and then feeding the received advice and the received $k$ to $\hat{Bob}$.
 Again, the ideal and real worlds are equal, which concludes the proof. \end{proofE}

 \begin{lemmaE}[{$\Fh{}$ in the plain model}][end] The $1$-message protocol where Bob samples $x \gets \Gen(1^\lambda)$ and sends $x$ to Alice, and Alice outputs $x$ only if $x \in \cK$ realizes the functionality $\Fh{\Gen}$ in the plain model. \end{lemmaE} \begin{proofE} The proof is trivial and very similar to \cref{lem:CRFBinCRS}.
 The only case where it differs is when Bob is malicious.
 Then the simulator runs $\hat{\Bob}$ and forwards the output to the ideal functionality: the test performed by the functionality is exactly the test performed by Alice in the real world, so both worlds are equal. \end{proofE}